laurance18/currency-converter/README.md

 # Troubleshooting

 Currently there is no way for users to troubleshoot.
-Best thing you can do is tell me how I can recreate the bug so I can try to fix it!
+Best thing you can do is open an issue and describe how I can re-create the bug!